chromium/chromium/docs/infra/new_builder.md

 when changes land on one of the watched refs.

 Pollers are already defined for all of the active refs within chromium/src.
-The modules for the `ci` bucket and its release branch counterparts are written such that builders will be triggered by the appropriate poller by default.
+The modules for the `ci` bucket are written such that builders will be triggered by the appropriate poller by default.
 Setting the `triggered_by` field on a builder will disable this default behavior.

 ##### Triggered by another builder

 Builders that will be triggered by other builders (e.g. a builder compiles tests and then triggers another builder to actually run the tests) call this out in their own definition by setting the `triggered_by` field.
-For builders in the `ci` bucket and its release branch counterparts, this will disable the default behavior of being triggered by the poller.
+For builders in the `ci` bucket, this will disable the default behavior of being triggered by the poller.

 ```starlark
 ci.linux_builder(